PAYOH VETS PTE LTD

 The owner wanted the hamster home on the same day as the treatment of the abscess some 5 weeks ago.
 She disputed that I had advised her how to do post-discharge care.
 I had told her verbally to use a cotton bud tip to rub above and below the skin wound to express out the pus, daily.
 In this way, any residual pus would be let out and the abscess would not recur.
 She only put eye drops.

-This educational video teaches vets how to handle this problem and to prevent the abscess from recurring.
+This article teaches owners how to handle this problem and to prevent the abscess from recurring.

 On Day 2, I reviewed this gentle chubby hamster.
 I expressed more yellow pus from the incision wound.
 By inching out the residual pus, the wound can heal without another abscess popping out in the next week.